thielicious/selectFile.js/README.md

 * Parameter 2 defines the ID element that displays the selected file

 **prototype.simulate()**
-* Simulates the button click.
+* Simulates the button click

 <br>
 <br>